cferdinandi/adventure/content/rules.md

 *Players may want to use a toy, figurine, or paper cut-out to represent their character while they play.*

-### Skills & Styles
+### Skills & Abilities

-Each character has a specific combat style and problem-solving style that impact how they solve problems and battle foes.
+<p class="margin-bottom-small">Each character has <strong>a problem-solving ability</strong> that impact how they solve problems and battle foes.</p>

-- **Combat:** Attack or Defend
-- **Problem-Solving:** Strength, Speed/Dexterity, or Knowledge
+- Strength
+- Speed/Dexterity
+- Wisdom
+- Charisma

+**Players can also add additional open-ended skills of their choosing.** This can include things like tracking, hand-to-hand combat, or acrobatics.
+It can also be silly things that give the character more depth, like yodeling.

-*If a player creates their own character, they should pick just one style from each category.*
+*If a player creates their own character, they should pick just one problem-solving ability*

 ### Pets